sirl78/teste/_pages/chapter-3-interacting-with-a-database.md

     return new Response.notFound();
   }
   return new Response.ok(question);
-}</pre>
+}</code></pre>
 [/av_textblock]

 [av_textblock size='' font_color='' color='']
 So, this is the ugly way.
 We set the <code class="highlighter-rouge">predicate</code> of the <code class="highlighter-rouge">Query</code>.
 A <code class="highlighter-rouge">Predicate</code> is basically the same thing as just writing a where clause, except you don’t pass input values directly to the <code class="highlighter-rouge">Predicate</code> format string, but instead provide a map of key-value pairs, where each key is prefixed with an <code class="highlighter-rouge">@</code> symbol in the format string.
 (We also increment the index by 1, because we were fetching the question out of a 0-based array, and now we’re fetching it by a 1-based primary key.)
 We use <code class="highlighter-rouge">fetchOne</code> instead of <code class="highlighter-rouge">fetch</code>, which limits the result set to one row and returns an instance of the type argument of the <code class="highlighter-rouge">Query</code>, <code class="highlighter-rouge">Question</code>, instead of a list.
 If <code class="highlighter-rouge">fetchOne</code> doesn’t yield any results, it returns <code class="highlighter-rouge">null</code>.

 So, this is nice, but the crappy thing about <code class="highlighter-rouge">Predicate</code>s is that they are strings, and refactoring tools generally won’t catch them, and Strings aren’t very safe.
-We can pretty this up somewhat by using a <code class="highlighter-rouge">ModelQuery&lt;T&gt;</code>.
+We can pretty this up somewhat by using a <code class="highlighter-rouge">ModelQuery</code>.
 A <code class="highlighter-rouge">ModelQuery</code> allows us to set the predicate by referencing property names and using matchers, similar to test matchers.
 (Except they are different.)
 Update that method to use a <code class="highlighter-rouge">ModelQuery</code>:
 [/av_textblock]

 [av_textblock size='' font_color='' color='']
-<pre class="prettyprint lang-dart">@httpGet getQuestionAtIndex(int index) async {
+<pre><code class="language-dart">@httpGet getQuestionAtIndex(int index) async {
-  var questionQuery = new ModelQuery&lt;Question&gt;()
+  var questionQuery = new ModelQuery()
     ..["index"] = whereEqualTo(index + 1);
   var question = await questionQuery.fetchOne();